Skip to main content

 const result = await transcribe({

-audioUrl: context.audioUrl,
+audioUrl: params.audioUrl,

-language: context.language || 'pt',
+language: params.language || 'pt',

 provider: 'openai',